mkarodka/data-science-salary-trends/README.md

 - **Dataset**: [Kaggle DS Salaries Dataset](https://www.kaggle.com/datasets/ruchi798/data-science-job-salaries)

 ## Key Findings
-- Senior-level roles in the US offer the highest median salaries.
-- Remote work increases salaries, especially in fully remote roles in developed regions.
-- Leadership roles provide the highest compensation globally.
+- **Top Regions for Salaries**: Senior-level roles in the United States lead with the highest salaries, exceeding $150K annually, followed by Europe and Canada.
+Emerging regions like India and Southeast Asia have significantly lower pay for similar roles.
+- **Remote Work Trends**: Fully remote roles offer higher salaries in developed markets like the US and Europe, while emerging markets show less salary differentiation based on remote flexibility.
+- **Job Categories**: Leadership roles and ML/AI specialists consistently rank as the highest-paid positions globally, with the US leading in both categories.
+- **Company Size**: Salaries increase significantly with company size, particularly in the US and Europe.
+Emerging markets show smaller differences in pay based on company size.
+- **Regional Trends**: The US and Europe have more evenly distributed salary ranges, reflecting mature job markets, whereas India and Southeast Asia have larger gaps between entry-level and senior roles, indicating emerging market dynamics.

 ## How to Run the Analysis
 1. Clone this repository to your local machine.